vraravam/natsumi-browser/README.md

 - `natsumi.urlbar.light`: Disables some animations to make Natsumi URLbar lighter.

 ### Navbar
-- `natsumi.navbar.floating-navbar`: Makes the navbar float on compact mode.
 - `natsumi.navbar.glass-effect`: Adds glass effect for the navbar on compact mode.

 ### Sidebar